-Based on the above assessment, the Panel recommends that CVRWQCB abandon its definition of High Vulnerability and the High Vulnerability Areas Methodology.
+Based on the above assessment, the Panel recommends that the CVRWQCB abandon its definition of High Vulnerability and the High Vulnerability Areas Methodology, except to help target initial efforts.
+The Panel does not feel that adequate tools exist to accurately target specific areas; regulation and education efforts should apply to all growers rather than those with specific environmental characteristics.

-3.2.1.ii The Concept of Risk
+3.3.2 The Concept of Risk